officialnico/py-tutorial/for_loops.md

 The range function is simple: you say what index you wish to start at, and which one to end at.

-This is useful because if you know you want to run your for loop only, lets say, 5 times--then you can. the range function will bring you the list of numbers from your start to finish.
+This is useful because if you know you want to run your for loop only, lets say, 5 times--then you can.
+The range function will bring you the list of numbers from your start to finish.

 ```
 r = range(0,5)